 Begin Your Landscaping Project with a Plan

-Just like when you are considering new kitchen lighting, the primary step is the planning and comes before even buying materials.
+Similar to when you are considering new kitchen lighting, the first step is the planning and comes before even buying materials.
 Here are some things you might want to look at:

 - Think about a home security system.
 Many people discover that this a good opportunity to put in security lighting.

 - Think about Christmas lights.
-If you want to incorporate holiday decorations in your landscaping rather than just hanging them on the house, plan on a dedicated circuit.
+If you want to incorporate holiday decorations in your landscaping rather than just hanging them on the house, consider installing a dedicated circuit.